civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(3)** An employee, as defined in subsection 2(1) of the `Federal Public Sector Labour Relations Act`, that is an RCMP member is not entitled to file a complaint in respect of a contravention of any provision of regulations made under subsection `117`(1) if he or she is entitled to present an individual grievance in respect of that contravention under section 238.24 of that Act, determined without taking into account subsection 208(2) of that Act.

-  **(4)** A member, as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act`, is not entitled to file a complaint in respect of a contravention of any provision of regulations made under subsection `117`(1) if he or she is entitled to present a grievance in respect of that contravention under subsection 31(1) of that Act, determined without taking into account subsection 31(1.1) of that Act.

-  **(5)** An individual is not entitled to file a complaint in respect of a contravention of any provision of regulations made under subsection `117`(1) if he or she is entitled to make a complaint in respect of that contravention under section 65 or 77 of the `Public Service Employment Act`.
+  **(4)** An individual is not entitled to file a complaint in respect of a contravention of any provision of regulations made under subsection `117`(1) if he or she is entitled to make a complaint in respect of that contravention under section 65 or 77 of the `Public Service Employment Act`.

-  **(6)** The Accessibility Commissioner must cause a written notice of a complaint to be served on the regulated entity against which the complaint was made.
+  **(5)** The Accessibility Commissioner must cause a written notice of a complaint to be served on the regulated entity against which the complaint was made.

 ### Investigation